Melon necrotic spot virus: Management

 Management of MNSV can be achieved through multiple methods of control.
 Targeting Olipidium bornovanus is effective in stopping the vector from spreading the disease.
 Control of the Olipidium vector can be obtained via soil sterilization with steam or methyl bromide.
 Controlling pest insects is also effective.
-The chemical substances in insecticides kill the beetles, eliminating spread of the virus.
+The active ingredient(s) in insecticides kill the beetles, reducing the spread of the virus.

 Since MNSV is soil-borne, soil disinfection and prevention of mechanical transmission is important.
 Removing and disposing infected plants from the soil can help disinfect soil from the virus.
 Also, cleaning machinery between fields is essential to limit the spread of the virus.
 If infected soil remains on machinery and equipment, it will spread to other fields.
 In cases of infection rates being too high in the particular field, crop rotation is necessary.

 The virus is also seed-borne.
 Ensuring clean seed when planting is crucial.
-In order to eradicate MNSV in melon seeds without hindering germination, heat treatment of 144 hours at 70℃ is necessary.
+In order to eradicate MNSV in melon seeds without hindering germination, heat treatment of 144 hours at 70°C is necessary.
 Also, Trisodium phosphate is an effective chemical that can be used against seeds infected with MNSV.

 Lastly, breeding for resistance is the most effective method of control against MNSV.
 Two cultivars in melon that exhibit resistance are “Gulfstream” and the Korean accession PI 161375.
 Both exhibit a single recessive gene, nsv, which is reported to control the only resistance found to MNSV in melon.